callmecaoye/TulingChat/README.md

 1. Implement Chat Room UI by using ListView and custom Adapter </br>
 2. Create network Thread by using AsyncTask </br>
 3. Consume API using HttpURLConnection </br>
+4. Consume API using Volley </br>
+5. Consume API using Retrofit </br>